pyskonus/WA/README.md

 4. To start the program execute the main.py module in the interaction folder.
 To add words to the resulting file execute the add_to_dict.py module in investigation_modules.

+4*.
+To download the program you can download the .exe file from folder dist.

+5. You can find the documentation for this project in docs/build/html/rst.